CopernicaMarketingSoftware/AMQP-CPP/README.md

 to worry about the connection being idle for too long.

 You can however choose to enable these heartbeats.
-If you want to enable heartbeats, simple implement the onNegotiate() method inside your ConnectionHandler or TcpHandler class and have it return the interval that you find appropriate.
+If you want to enable heartbeats, you should implement the onNegotiate() method inside your ConnectionHandler or TcpHandler class and have it return the interval that you find appropriate.

 ````c++